xen1um/hamsterium/README.md

 # hamsterium
 minimal python script for hamster kombat
 # Instructions
-open hamster kombat in browser and get Auth header from any POST request, then paste it at auth vaule in main.py
+open hamster kombat in browser and get Auth header from any POST request, then paste it at auth value in main.py

 (c) lovelinux